Himanshu-Kr19/BookMySesssion/README.md

   - The JWT token is used for authenticating subsequent requests to protected routes.
   - The user must be verified before they can log in.
   - The email OTP expires after 10 minutes, after which the user must request a new OTP.
-### Contact:
-For any queries or issues, reach out at:

 ## B. Speaker-Profile
 ## 1. Speaker Profile Setup